Term-4-CSD-Team-48/api/README.md

 ### Running the Application

 .env file needs to be present in root.
-Keys that start with MAIL are optional as they only affect the mail sending capabilities of the server.
+Keys that start with MAIL are optional and can be absent as they only affect the mail sending capabilities of the server.
 For MONGO_CONNECTION_STRING you are welcome to use the default provided as it is just a free database with no sensitive information.

 AI_SERVER_URL=
 MAIL_HOST=